boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Whether host-to-network, network-to-host, or both policies are returning an NRLP is deployment specific.
 All these combinations are supported in this document.

 Also, the design supports returning one more NRLP instances for a given traffic direction.

+## What's Out?

+This document does not make any assumption about the type of the network (fixed, cellular, etc.) that terminates an attachment circuit.

+Likewise, the document does not make any assumption about the services or applications that are delivered over an attachment circuit.
+Whether one or multiple services are bound to the same attachment circuit is deployment specific.

+This document does not specify how a receiving host uses the discovered policy.
+Readers should refer, e.g., to {{?I-D.rwbr-tsvwg-signaling-use-cases}} for some examples.

 ## Design Motivation & Rationale